14.11.1.7 Numeric Display - Color/Alarm/Basic

 Choose the Alarm Action.

-Write a set constant as the Alarm' upper/lower limit value.
+Write a set constant as the alarm's upper and lower limit values.
 Select the upper and lower limits of the [Display Range] to fit within the ranges of the Max. and Min. values.
-Proper operation will be prevented if the values exceed the range.
+If the values exceed the range, it will not work properly.

 Specify the address where the Upper/Lower Limit values are stored.